Gaza-Israel War

 • 21 April – an MSF-trained paramedical volunteer was shot in the leg while on duty during a three-day incursion in Tulkarem and Nur Shams refugee camps in the West Bank.
 Due to the hostilities, it took him seven hours to reach the hospital.

-• 1 April – After a 14-day long operation by Israeli forces in and around Al-Shifa hospital, the hospital has been left in ruins and out of service.
-An MSF clinic in the vicinity of the hospital was also badly damaged.
+• 1 April – after a 14-day long operation by Israeli forces in and around Al-Shifa hospital, the hospital was left in ruins and is out of service.
+An MSF clinic in the hospital’s vicinity was also badly damaged.
 Hundreds of people were killed, including medical staff, and mass arrests of medical staff and other people took place in and around the hospital.

 • 31 March – an Israeli airstrike hit the yard of MSF supported Al Aqsa hospital compound just outside of the emergency room where many internally displaced people were sheltering.
 Many people were killed and injured.
 After the attack, part of the MSF team had to stop providing care.